Chrriis/DJ-Native-Swing/DJNativeSwing/Release/readme.txt

 4. What is the development status?

-The library is tested on Windows, and logically works on all the platforms where SWT supports placing SWT components in a Swing application.
+The library is tested on Windows and Linux, and logically works on all the platforms where SWT supports placing SWT components in a Swing application.
-The library's main role is to solve the common integration issues:
+The library solves those common integration issues:
 - Lightweight and heavyweight components produce visual glitches, like Swing popup menus, tooltips and combo drop menu to appear behind the native components.